 As described above, the rate of water supply demand would generally be proportionate to the rate of growth anticipated for each alternative.
-The impacts of Alternatives 2 and 3 on water supply demand could be greater than the No Action Alternative due to higher expected population growth being planned for.
+The impacts of Alternatives 2 and 3 on water supply

 Alternative 3 proposes to allow development to occur within currently undeveloped or infill areas of the City and in a smaller UGA area compared to Alternative 2.
 Alternative 3 proposes denser residential development to occur in the Broadmoor and UGA areas.
 Due to increased density and land area covered by Alternative 3, this alternative would increase new impervious surface area and development-related impacts to surface water within the planning areas.
 However, Alternative 3 would focus development within the City and could potentially result in decreased impacts to surface water recharge to groundwater from future development within the city infill and redevelopment areas, and in the reduced and higher density UGA area compared to Alternative 2.